Core Idea

 - Often become non-negotiable constraints rather than trade-offs

-Why This Matters
+Why It Matters

 Understanding these three categories prevents architects from overlooking critical characteristics:

-- Knowing they exist early prevents pursuing architectures that violate mandatory requirements
+- Cross-cutting characteristics often represent constraints that limit the solution space—knowing they exist early prevents pursuing architectures that violate mandatory requirements

-The category framework helps in stakeholder communication:
+The category framework also helps with stakeholder communication:

 - Development teams care most about structural characteristics (maintainability, testability, deployability)